onitomed/STDinfo/README.md

 Incorporating document parsing to convert STD panel reports in PDF form to distilled STD panel bit strings, done natively on device without transferring medical data to a third party

-# Bots 4 U Consultancy
+# ONITO

-If you'd like a human coder to implement and maintain this project within your organization's codebase, we have yearly contracts.
-Contact us at manonthemoon13131@gmail.com.
+This is a project under [ONITO](https://onitomed.github.io).
+ONITO is a company building healthcare data infrastructure.
+Contact us at onitomed@gmail.com.